Palatines: Pennsylvania Dutch

 Many Pennsylvania Dutchmen are descendants of Palatines who settled the Pennsylvania Dutch Country.
 The Pennsylvania Dutch language, spoken by the Amish and Pennsylvania Dutch in the United States, is derived primarily from the Palatine German language which many Mennonite refugees brought to Pennsylvania in the years 1717 to 1732.
-The only existing Pennsylvania German newspaper, Hiwwe wie Driwwe, was founded 1996 in the village of Ober-Olm, which is located close to Mainz, the state capital (and is published bi-annually as a cooperation project with Kutztown University).
+The only existing Pennsylvania German newspaper, Hiwwe wie Driwwe, was founded in Germany in 1996 in the village of Ober-Olm, which is located close to Mainz, the state capital and is published bi-annually as a cooperation project with Kutztown University of Pennsylvania.
 In the same village one can find the headquarters of the German-Pennsylvanian Association.